Black Isle Community Car Scheme

 Mobile Phone numbers

 Many of you have a mobile phone number which you leave us as your main contact number in your medical notes.
 If you have changed your mobile number recently, please let us know and we can update your records.
+This will ensure that you receive text reminders if you have signed up for these.

 Half day closure - advance notice